tucats/ego/README.md

 ### ego.compiler.normalized

 This defaults to `false`, which means that names in _Ego_ are case-sensitive.
 By default, a symbol `Tom` is not considered the same as `tom`.
 When set to `true`, symbol names (variables, packages, functions) are not case-sensitive.
 For example, when set to 'true', referencing `fmt.Println` is the same as `fmt.printLN`.

-### ego.compiler.optimize

-This determines if optimizations are done on the generated bytecode before execution.
-For programs that loop or are recursive, this can be a performance benefit.
-When set to `true` the optimizer is run before any code segment is executed.
-When set to `false` the optimizer is disabled.

 ### ego.compiler.types

 This defaults to `dynamic` which means that a variable can take on different types during the execution of a program.
 When set to `static`, it means that once a variable is declared within a given scope, it can never contain a variable of a different type (that is, if declared as a string, it can not be set to an int value).
-The value `relaxed` can be used to specify that typing is largely static, but automatic coercion is provided for common values in initializers, etc. such as using `[]int32{1,2,3}` which assumes the constants are meant to be `int32` values even though they are expressed as `int` constants.

-### ego.console.format

-This defines the default output for commands.
-The format can be `text` which generates standard, column-centric tabular output.
-The format `json` generates a JSON payload describing the results, such as from a command querying a server.
-The format `indented` generates JSON that has been formatted for easier reading by humans.

 ### ego.console.readline